 COOPERATIVE CONTRACTS USED BY THE STATE OF DELAWARE

-Delaware Code Title 29 §6933 allows that the Section may participate in, sponsor, conduct or administer a cooperative purchasing agreement for the procurement of materiel or nonprofessional services with 1 or more public procurement units either within the State or with another state in accordance with an agreement entered into between the participants.
+Delaware Code Title 29 §6933 & §6987 authorizes Government Support Services to participate in, sponsor, conduct or administer a cooperative agreement for the procurement of professional services with 1 or more public procurement units either within the State, with or within another state, or with a consortium of other states in accordance with an agreement entered into between the participants.
+Such agreement may include materiel and/or nonprofessional services with professional services.

 The State of Delaware has entered into participating agreements with various states and cooperatives to fulfill the State's needs.